KaiserpfalzEDV/kp-commons/README.md

 ## License
-The license for the software is LGPL 3.0 or newer.
+The license for the software is GPL 3.0 or newer.
-Parts of the software may be licensed under other licences like MIT or Apache 2.0 - the files are marked appropriately. libravatar is published unter MIT license from Alessandro Leite.
+Parts of the software may be licensed under other licences like MIT or Apache 2.0 - the files are marked appropriately.

+* libravatar is published unter MIT license from Alessandro Leite.

 ## Architecture